aavillanueva6/OrgChartBuilder/README.md

 To use the application, launch index.js from node and follow the prompts for the input.
 The generated HTML file will be saved in the dist folder under the filename "{departmentName}\_Org_Chart.html".
 This file may then be renamed and / or relocated to a desired directory.

+A demo of this application is uploaded to YouTube at the following link: [Org Chart Builder Demo](https://www.youtube.com/watch?v=xbOYocRNSnc).
+The html that was generated during the demo is in the /dist directory under the filename "My_Test_Department_Org_Chart.html".

 ---

 ## Tests

 This application uses the Jest testing framework.
+To run the test scripts, jest must be loaded into your local project folder, and the test scripts can be run using the command line. `npm run test` in the command line will run the jest test scripts.

 ---